kineticstoolkit/kineticstoolkit_doc/html/_sources/python_strings_long_strings.md

 # Creating long strings

-Normally, we want our code to fit in a given width and avoid lines that are too long.
+Normally, we want to avoid writing very long code lines.
 For instance, it is common to limit the width of a line to 80 characters.

 Following this limit may be difficult when creating long strings.
 To this effect, we can create split a long string on multiple lines, by enclosing multiple sub-strings between parentheses.